Counseling Center

 Indirect Student Services:

 We attend team meetings, consult with outside agencies, stay on top of student achievement, and make referrals as needed.
-We coordinate 504 Accommodation Plan meetings and attend IEP meetings, coordinate various tests including the PSAT and NAEP, and facilitate 7th grade transition meetings.
+We coordinate 504 Accommodation Plan meetings and attend IEP meetings, and facilitate 6th grade transition meetings.

 Emergency Numbers: